 Dick Kimmel & Co

-Recent CD's from Dick Kimmel & Co include the award winning bluegrass gospel recording, "Dick Kimmel & Co - My Lord Keeps A Record" recognized as one of the top bluegrass gospel recordings in 2005 by the International Bluegrass Music Association.
-"Dick Kimmel & Jerilyn Kjellberg - Somebody Loves You Darlin'" focuses on the duet harmonies of these two musicians.
-The band's most recent CD "Dick Kimmel & Co - Dreamin'" has just been released and is already receiving excellent reviews.
+Recent CD's from Dick Kimmel & Co include the award-winning bluegrass gospel recording, "Dick Kimmel & Co - My Lord Keeps A Record" recognized as one of the top bluegrass gospel recordings in 2005 by the International Bluegrass Music Association.
+In 2016, Dick Kimmel & Co was featured on 2 recordings including Dick's 4th solo release, "Dick Kimmel - Corbett on the Couch."

-Dick Kimmel has been performing bluegrass music since the 1950's.
-With his band, Dick handles lead and harmony vocals in addition to playing guitar, mandolin, and clawhammer banjo.
-Dick has recorded more than 2-dozen albums, including 7 CD's for Copper Creek Records, a Virginia-based bluegrass music record label.
-His Copper Creek solo recordings include "Dick Kimmel -25 Year Collection" (Copper Creek Records CD-0143), "Dick Kimmel-Wild Turkey Rag" (Copper Creek Records CD-0115), and his clawhammer banjo release, "Dick Kimmel -Fishin' Creek Blues" (Copper Creek Records CD-0173).
+Dick Kimmel is a triple hall-of-famer who has been performing bluegrass music since the 1950's.
+With his band, Dick handles lead and harmony vocals in addition to playing mandolin, guitar, and clawhammer banjo.
+Dick has recorded more than 2-dozen albums, including 7 CD's for Copper Creek Records.
+His solo recordings include "Dick Kimmel -25 Year Collection" (Copper Creek Records CD-0143), "Dick Kimmel-Wild Turkey Rag" (Copper Creek Records CD-0115), his clawhammer banjo release, "Dick Kimmel -Fishin' Creek Blues" (Copper Creek Records CD-0173) and a mandolin recording "Dick Kimmel - Corbett on the Couch" (Dick Kimmel Music CD-2016-01).
 In a 1994 feature article, Bluegrass Unlimited referred to Dick as the "Ambassador of Bluegrass."
 On stage, Dick's emcee work paints a picture of bluegrass music and its colorful history from information he gained as a writer for international bluegrass music magazines.
-Dick Kimmel is a 2010 inductee into the Minnesota Music Hall of Fame, a 2008 inductee into America's Old-Time Country Music Hall of Fame, and shares a 2012 induction with duo partner, Jerilyn Kjellberg, into the Mid-America Music Hall of Fame.
-See the "Artist Profile" link for more information on Dick's background.
+Dick Kimmel is a 'triple hall of famer' - a 2012 inductee into the Mid-America Music Hall of Fame, a 2010 inductee into the Minnesota Music Hall of Fame, and a 2008 inductee into America's Old-Time Country Music Hall of Fame.
+Addditionally, in 2014, he received a nomination for SPBGMA's Bluegrass Entertainer of the Year Award.
+In 2016 the Bluegrass Association of North Dakota awarded him as their International Bluegrass Ambassador of the Year.
+See the "Artist Profile" link on this website for more information on Dick's background.

 Comments About Dick Kimmel & Co:

 "Dick Kimmel & Co is absolutely rock-solid, professional!
-Look for Dick Kimmel & Co on posters as festival season next year begins to roll around.
+Look for Dick Kimmel & Co on posters as the festival season next year begins to roll around.
 Go to support the festival, but go especially to see and hear this band perform.
 If you have even the slightest reverence for the style of bluegrass we have inherited from the first generation greats and beyond, you will walk away at evening's end humming and singing this band's songs and looking for more festival posters."
 Len Kalakian, Inside Bluegrass, December 2009.

 "Tops in bluegrass - internationally traveled" Mountain Music Showbarn, Custer, SD, July 1996.

 "They played at the Copper Grid in Madison, Wisconsin, to a standing room only crowd of bluegrass fans...the band played and sang hard driving, straight forward bluegrass music liberally sprinkled with stories and laugher...After two encores, the crowd reluctantly let them close the show."
 Carmen Burnett, Fireball Mail, May-June 2000."Your superbly exciting blend of traditional bluegrass music, performed with dedication and authenticity, struck home to the hearts of our audiences."
-John Sheldon, Guildtown (Scotland) Bluegrass Festival, September 1994.
+Guildtown (Scotland) Bluegrass Festival, September 1994.